-The first place most people think of in Florida is Miami.
+The first place most people think when they hear Florida is Miami.
 (Cue corny Will Smith song.)
 Though much of what you hear about Miami is true – it’s glamorous, full of amazing beaches, and sometimes a shitshow – there’s a lot more to it.

-Miami has an amazing art scene, which is best experienced in the Design District, Wynwood, and Midtown neighborhoods.
+Visiting Miami also means getting to experience an amazing art scene, which is best experienced in the Design District, Wynwood, and Midtown neighborhoods.